yjl9903/vite-plugin-cloudflare-functions/README.md

 ### Functions

-Just write pages functions as usual, but you should use the following utility functions to make auto-generation and IDE type inference work.
+Just write pages functions as usual, but you can use the following utility functions to make auto-generation and IDE type inference work.

 + `makePagesFunction`
 + `makeRawPagesFunction`